cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

 Writing a `CMakeLists.txt` is simpler than writing a `Makefile`, especially when we start working with many files.

-!!! note "To-Do On Your Own"

-    Add another line to your `CMakeLists.txt` file to specify that we want to generate a `Makefile` that can be used to compile `avg-mfile` from `avg-mfile.c` and `avg.c`.
-Use CMake to generate the corresponding `Makefile` and then use `make` to compile `avg-mfile`.
-    Try changing `avg.c` and rerunning `make`.
-Does your program recompile correctly?
-Try changing `avg.h` and rerunning `make`.
-Does your program recompile correctly?

 4. Using CTest for Systematic Unit Testing
 --------------------------------------------------------------------------